nikcaryo/amelie-229/README.md

 - Download the training data and unzip all the `pkl` files into amelie_process_dir (James can just `cp` it from my directory)
 - Run `jupyter notebook` in the folder containing `train.ipynb`
 - Open your browser to whatever it address it gives you (and do ssh tunneling if you're on lab machine)
-- Run all the blocks and hopefully it works lol